Christine Peterson

-Christine L. Peterson is an American forecaster, and the co-founder of Foresight Institute.
+Christine L. Peterson is an American forecaster and the co-founder and former president of Foresight Institute.
 She is credited with suggesting the term "open source" when used in connection with software.

-Peterson holds a bachelor's degree in chemistry from MIT.
-She is signed up for cryopreservation with the Alcor Life Extension Foundation, since the mid-1980s.
+Peterson holds a bachelor's degree in chemistry from the Massachusetts Institute of Technology (MIT).
+She has been signed up for cryopreservation with the Alcor Life Extension Foundation since the mid-1980s.

+Career

+Peterson co-founded Foresight Institute with Eric Drexler in 1986.
+Her writing and lectures address nanotechnology, artificial intelligence, and life extension.
+She has served on California's Blue Ribbon Task Force on Nanotechnology and the editorial advisory board of NASA's Nanotech Briefs.
+She also served as secretary and chapters coordinator of the L5 Society, a predecessor of the National Space Society.